 Marketing belongs to Marketing.
 But a bank's brand is a whole other entity — one everyone at an institution is responsible for.

-Although measurement and analysis of data is crucial in this process, High adds not all “components of a brand are measurable.”
+Although measurement and analysis of data is crucial in this process, High adds that not all components of a brand are measurable.
 In fact, too much focus on analytics can obscure the purpose of branding.
 “Once you get very obsessed with performance metrics, you slip back into a marketing mindset rather than a branding mindset.”

 Instead, banks and credit union marketers should look at data through a different lens — that is, as a way to initiate contact and understand what a customer wants.
-As Netzer explains it, data is what connects a bank’s mission and branding strategy with its marketing — two separate ideologies.
+As Netzer explains it, data is what connects a bank’s mission and branding strategy with its marketing.